Integrating with Weblate#

 Alternatively, you can use Weblate to set up a local repository containing all the translations without integration.

-To fetch updated strings from Weblate, you can simply fetch the underlying Git repository (either from filesystem, or it can be made available through Git exporter).
 Prior to this, you might want to commit any pending changes (see Lazy commits).
-You can do so in the user interface (in the Repository maintenance) or from the command line using Weblate Client.
+You can do so in the user interface (in the Repository maintenance) or from the command-line using Weblate Client.

 Alternatively, you can use Weblate’s REST API to update translations to match their latest version.